aasanakey/poultrymanager/readme.md

 Provide the configurations for your smtp sever in the .env file for email notifications

-In the .env file fill in the MAIL_HOST.MAIL_PORT,MAIL_USERNAME,MAIL_PASSWORD,MAIL_ENCRYPTION,MAIL_FROM_ADDRESS options to match the credentials of the smtp server.
+In the .env file fill in the MAIL_HOST,MAIL_PORT,MAIL_USERNAME,MAIL_PASSWORD,MAIL_ENCRYPTION,MAIL_FROM_ADDRESS options to match the credentials of the smtp server.

 ### Start the development server